 1. Why did you consider a new job in the first place?

 Changing jobs is never easy, so you must have had good reason to explore the job market and consider leaving your current role.
-Perhaps you've been lacking motivation lately and have felt like you aren't moving quickly enough or maybe you've fallen out of sync with the company values since you joined.
+Perhaps your motivation levels are low and you've felt like you're not moving quickly enough or even that you've fallen out of sync with the company values since you joined.

 There are plenty of reasons why it might be time to move on, and for most people these are not just about money.
-It can feel flattering to get a pay rise and feel you’re wanted, but it’s unlikely to be a long-term solution for you unless you can feel confident that the underlying issues that made you want to leave in the first place are likely to be addressed.
+It can feel flattering to get a pay rise but it’s unlikely to be a long-term solution unless you are confident that the underlying issues that made you want to leave in the first place will be addressed.

 Our initial reactions to a counter-offer can be emotional and impulsive – a flush of pleasure at feeling in demand, perhaps, and the feel-good factor of an unexpected pay rise.
 Loyalty and affection for your current colleagues and workplace can play a part too.